15 minutes. You can try this practice whenever you feel defensive or threatened.

-Researchers have found that writing about our most important values can help us feel more connected to others and make healthier choices.
+Researchers have found that writing about our most important values can help us experience less stress, be less defensive and more open to information, and make healthier choices in these situations.

 Why It Works

-Once we gain this broader perspective, we become more open to hearing things that threaten that self-image.
-We can see the big picture, instead of getting bogged down in negative feelings.
+Once we gain this broader perspective, we become more open to hearing negative feedback or potentially scary but useful information.
+We can take a wiser and more long-term perspective, instead of getting bogged down in momentary negative feelings.

 Evidence That It Works

 Tang, D., & Schmeichel, B. J. (2015).
 Self-affirmation facilitates cardiovascular recovery following interpersonal evaluation.
 Biological Psychology, 104, 108-15.

 When participants received negative feedback on an essay they wrote—a form of self-threatening information—their blood pressure increased.
 But it recovered more quickly after they wrote about why their top value was important to them, compared to writing about why other people might hold a particular value.

 Sherman, D. K. (2013).
 Self-affirmation: Understanding the effects.
 Social and Personality Psychology Compass, 7(11), 834-45.

 Sherman reviews the benefits of self-affirmation on defensiveness, stress, and performance and proposes a model to explain how it works: by increasing our psychological resources, broadening our perspective, and keeping threats separate from our sense of self.